Yangling Mausoleum of Han: Description

 The Han Yang Ling is composed of two large burial mounds, 86 smaller burial pits and a criminals' graveyard.
 The site today also hosts a museum.
 The larger of the two mounds is the burial place of the Jing Emperor, it sits next to the slightly smaller mound of his Empress Wang.
-The mausoleum is surrounded by 86 outer burial pits, 21 of which are accessible to visitors.
+Eighty-one outer burial pits surround the emperor's burial mound; the museum's underground exhibition hall displays ten of them.
 The pits display more than 50,000 miniature terracotta figures reflecting the daily life of the Han emperor's court, including eunuchs, servants, tools and domesticated animals.
 The human figurines are naked but were originally clothed with exquisite fabrics that decayed in the space of two millennia.

 The complex is one of the "Five Mausoleums" of the Western Han dynasty (西汉五陵 (Xī Hàn Wǔ Líng)).
 Compared to the early and much more famous Terracotta Army of the first Qin dynasty Emperor Qin Shihuang (210 BCE), the terracotta statues of Yangling are much smaller in size (about 50 centimeters in height), but also much less militaristic, softer in style, and give a bigger weight to daily life.

 In 2016, the discovery of the earliest tea traces known to date from the mausoleum of Emperor Jing was announced, indicating that tea was drunk by Han dynasty emperors as early as 2nd century BCE.